feinmann/most-frequent-commands/README.md

 # Most Frequent Commands

 A tool to display and use your most frequently used shell commands in fish shell.
+(Created with the help of cursor)

 ## Installation